How To Change Your Location in Bumble

 It isn’t as elegant a solution as the Android platform offers, but it will get the job done.

-Fooling your friends into thinking you’re somewhere you aren’t, checking into locations you haven’t been, looking at dating profiles in all-new areas—it shouldn’t be a surprise that there’s plenty of options for configuring and changing your GPS settings depending on what you need out of the app.
+Fooling your friends into thinking you’re somewhere you aren’t, checking into locations you haven’t been, looking at dating profiles in all-new areas—it shouldn’t be a surprise that there’s plenty of options for configuring and changing your GPS settings depending on what you need.
 While we wouldn’t recommend spoofing your location all day, it’s a handy tool that’s good to keep in your app drawer, just in case you ever need to check out a dating profile in an upcoming location days before you actually get there.

 Need more Bumble resources?
 We’ve got all kinds of great information for you.